BlackPilgrim13/tinge/README.md

 <img alt="Mesh render 1" src="./showcase/teapot.png">

 * Renders 3D scenes using ray tracing.
-* Supports spheres, planes, triangles.
+* Supports Spheres, Planes, Triangles.
-* Materials: Diffuse, Emissive, Metallic, Refractive.
+* Materials: Diffuse, Emissive, Metallic, Transmissive, Dielectric.

 ## HOW IT WORKS?

 Rays are generated from a virtual camera.
 Each ray is traced into the 3D scene.
 If it hits an object, its material defines the behavior:

-- Diffuse: scattered reflection
+- Diffuse: Equal reflection in all directions
-- Metallic: specular reflection
+- Metallic: Emits no light of its own, has probability p to act as diffuse or reflective
-- Transmission: refracted rays
+- Transmission: Purely transmissive, Schlick's approximation ignored
-- Emissive: light emission
+- Emissive: Material is considered not to reflect and purely emit
+- Dielectric: Reflective and Refractive based on Fresnel's Equations

+There are intersection schemes for different shapes, based on which intersection is determined.
+Further, for more complex shapes, they can be represented as a collection of triangles.
+The complex shape can be bounded by a box and intersection can be checked for if the ray intersects the bounding box.
+Further, we also have to take care that we don't accept an intersection that happpens in the backward direction.

+- Plane: Check if 't' (Ray parameter) at point of intersection is positive or not.
+- Sphere: Check distance from ray origin to point of intersection.
+- Triangle: Möller–Trumbore Algorithm

 The process recurses with new rays (path tracing).
 Color contributions accumulate per pixel.
-Final image is saved as a png file.
+Final image is saved as a png file in bin.

 ## HOW TO RENDER IMAGES ?